chriswales95/SET08103-Assessment/use-cases/use-case-23.md

 ### Success End Condition

-A report is available for HR to view population and cities in a continent.
+A report is available for employee to view population and cities in a continent.

 ### Failed End Condition